SpecialEliteSNP/yagpdb-music-player/README.md

 `playskip` - Skips the current song and plays the song you requested.

+`random` - Adds a random song to the queue.

+`list pg#` - provide list of songs from soundboard (10 per page).

-`search` - Searches from the Soundboard for a song via your query and returns the top 10 results.
+`search`/`find` - Searches from the Soundboard for a song via your query and returns the top 10 results.

 `nowplaying` - Shows what song the bot is currently playing.

-`grab` - Saves the current playing song to your Direct Messages.
+`grab`/`save`/`yoink` - Saves the current playing song to your Direct Messages.

 `replay` - Resets the progress of the current song.

 `skip` - Votes to skip the current playing song.

+`start` - Starts the Bot playing the queue.

 `stop` - Stops the current playing track.

-`resume` - Resumes queued music.

-`disconnect` - Disconnects the bot from the voice channel it is in.

 `queue` - Shows the first page of the queue.

-`remove` - Removes a certain entry from the queue.
+`remove sg#` - Removes a certain entry from the queue.

+`help` - Provides help based on specific command.

 ## Admin, and DJ only commands: